saimanojy/ATCTest/README.md

 • Screenshots will be pasted in screenshots folder in YYYYMMDD-HHmmss-description.png format

-• All details will be fetched from input.xlsx file
+• All input details will be fetched from input.xlsx file under src\test\resources

 **#Failure that are handled Which are to be reported in Real-Time:**